Wike wants true federalism - Nigeria Today

 “Forget about the media propaganda, this state is an opposition state, therefore don’t expect them to say it is the best.

-“But we are the best state, we are doing everything to ensure that investors do profitable business under the ambit of the law,” the governor said.

-The ambassador commended Nigerians for their unity and added: “Nigeria will be great and I expect a super power and a super partner.”
+The ambassador commended Nigerians for their unity and added: “Nigeria will be great and I expect a super power and a super partner. ” (NAN)

-The post Wike wants true federalism appeared first on The Nation Nigeria.
+The post Wike wants true federalism appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share